 Capital expenditure produces assets capable of providing benefits to the community for several years to come.
-Total expenditure for the year amounted to £59.270m (including Refcus).
-The programme included £26.895m spent on investment property and £15.976m being invested through the HRA in the Council's own housing stock and new build initiatives.
+Total expenditure for the year amounted to £52.222m (including Refcus).

+The programme included £3.096m spent on enhancements to investment properties, £17.480m being invested through the HRA in the Council's own housing stock and new build initiatives, £13.034m loan to South Cambridgeshire Investment Partnership LLP (SCIP) and £11.263m loan to South Cambs Ltd (Ermine Street).